jaimelopez98/Beyond-cutpoints-Functional-data-analysis-and-multivariate-pattern-analysis./README.md

 - 10_CUTPOINTS_MODELS.
 Modelling for SB and each PA intensity on weekdays and weekend days, separately.
 - 11_CUTPOINTS_DATA.
 Extracting coefficients from linear regression models (Table 3 from the manuscript).

-## Step 3 - Functional data analysis (scalar-on-function regression)
+## Step 3 - Functional data analysis (Scalar-on-function regression)

 - 12_ACT_KERNEL.
 Characterising the probability density function of each individual using the kernel smoothing method.
 - 13_ACT_STANDARD.
 Standardising kernel densities.